 offlineQueuePop event is fired whenever a request has been removed from the queue, either because the queue limits have been reached, or because the request has been replayed.
 It provides the removed request to its listeners.

-offlineQueueLoader property of the Kuzzle main object allows loading requests to the queue, before any previously queued request.
-It is invoked every time the SDK starts dequeuing requests.
+offlineQueueLoader property of the Kuzzle SDK instance loads requests to the queue, before any previously queued request.
+It is invoked every time the Kuzzle SDK starts dequeuing requests.

-This property must be set with a function returning an array of objects with the following accessible properties:
+This property must be set with a function that returns an array of objects with the following accessible properties:

 queryproperty, containing the request to be replayed